 Tresidder’s studio and album thus offered cathartic spaces where incompatible desires could be satisfied.
 The spectre of violent insurgency created an urgent need to stabilize Anglo-Indian society, but it also confronted colonials with their limited capacity to sustain a coherently liberal, socially rehabilitative mode of political and aesthetic praxis.
 Homi K. Bhabha has identified ambivalence of this sort as a constitutive feature of political liberalism as it is expressed in the colonial context, wherein the ability for the colonized Other to “mimic” the habits of Europe does not validate the imperial mission so much as it causes deep anxiety in the colonizer, who struggles to maintain a stable sense of self, or a distinct aura of authority, that can legitimize their dominance over subject peoples.66 Photography in particular was a potent cause of this sort of anxiety, since its own formal logic tended to raise troubling questions about the relative status of Briton and Indian under the imperial regime.
 Far from providing only a superficial visual appraisal of warfare’s effects, the camera allowed for a revelatory probing of political liberalism’s (im)possibilities in post-conflict colonial society.

-Many thanks to Sarah Victoria Turner, Natasha Eaton, Jason Edwards, and Elizabeth Prettejohn for their helpful comments on earlier versions of this paper, as well as to the two anonymous readers, whose feedback was highly beneficial.
+Many thanks to Sarah Victoria Turner, Martina Droth, Natasha Eaton, Jason Edwards, and Elizabeth Prettejohn for their helpful comments on earlier versions of this paper, as well as to the two anonymous readers, whose feedback was highly beneficial.
 Many thanks also to the Alkazi Foundation for the Arts in New Delhi for their generous help during my stay in Delhi.
 My thanks also go to the AHRC, the INTACH UK Trust and the Paul Mellon Centre for Studies in British Art for funding different stages of this research.

 This article was selected through the open call for submissions for Issue 4.
 An abridged version of this article was presented at the conference “Photography and Britishness”, held at the Yale Center for British Art on 4–5 November 2016.
 The talk can be accessed in the Conference Proceedings in this issue of British Art Studies.”